Advanced AI Capabilities

 Zero-shot Learning

-• Cross-Type Generalization: Applying knowledge from known to unknown formats
+- Cross-Type Generalization applies knowledge from known document formats to unknown formats by recognizing structural and semantic similarities

 Few-shot Learning

-• Metric Learning: Using similarity metrics to adapt to new document types
+- Metric Learning uses similarity metrics to adapt to new document types, developing distance functions that work across document variants

 Multi-Agent Architectures